viralp353/School_District_Analysis/README.md

-     Scores by School Size:After Recreate a School size,It was affcted on Medium size(1000-2000) like in % Passing math,%Passing Reading and  % Overall passing.
+     Scores by School Size:After Recreate a School size,It was affected on Medium size(1000-2000) like in % Passing math,%Passing Reading and  % Overall passing.

      ![on school size](https://user-images.githubusercontent.com/65969608/85880297-64624180-b7a1-11ea-8d9d-75f4bf74d0af.png)

-     Scores by School Type:After Recreate as School type, It was affcted on Charter type like in  % Passing math,%Passing Reading and  % Overall passing.
+     Scores by School Type:After Recreate as School type, It was affected on Charter type like in  % Passing math,%Passing Reading and  % Overall passing.

      ![school type](https://user-images.githubusercontent.com/65969608/85880388-8b207800-b7a1-11ea-9cc8-4b38dedf2a0a.png)